Skyscanner/backpack-android/CONTRIBUTING.md

 > Backpack team only

  - Search the internal documentation for "Guide – Setup Internal Backpack Android Builds" and follow the instructions.
- - Move everything in `UNRELEASED.md` to `CHANGELOG.md` with the intended release version as the heading.
+ - Get the version to release based on the latest draft version in the [releases pages](https://github.com/Skyscanner/backpack-android/releases)
- - Run `npm run release` and follow the process through, you'll be asked which semantic version to release.
+ - Run `npm run release` and follow the process through, you'll be asked which semantic version to release - select the one from above.
 Once released verify the artifacts are available.

 ## Docs